bia-pain-bache/BPB-Worker-Panel/docs/en/docs/index.md

 1. **Free and Private**: No costs involved and the server is private.
 2. **Intuitive Panel:** Streamlined for effortless navigation, configuration and use.
 3. **Versatile Protocols:** Provides VLESS, Trojan and Wireguard (Warp) protocols.
+4. **Private DoH:** A ready to use DoH server, capable of customizing underlying DNS server.
-4. **Warp Pro configs:** Optimized Warp for crucial circumstances.
+5. **Warp Pro configs:** Optimized Warp for crucial circumstances.
-5. **Fragment support:** Supports Fragment functionality for crucial network situations.
+6. **Fragment support:** Supports Fragment functionality for crucial network situations.
-6. **Comprehensive Routing Rules:** Bypassing Iran/China/Russia and LAN, Blocking QUIC, Porn, Ads, Malwares, Phishing and also bypassing sancitons.
+7. **Comprehensive Routing Rules:** Bypassing Iran/China/Russia, Blocking QUIC, Porn, Ads, Malwares, Phishing and also bypassing sanctions.
-7. **Chain Proxy:** Capable of adding a chain proxy (VLESS, Trojan, Shadowsocks, socks and http) to fix IP.
+8. **Chain Proxy:** Capable of adding a chain proxy (VLESS, Trojan, Shadowsocks, socks and http) to fix IP.
-8. **Broad client compatibility:** Offers subscription links for Xray, Sing-box and Clash-Mihomo core clients.
+9. **Broad client compatibility:** Offers subscription links for Xray, Sing-box and Clash-Mihomo core clients.
-9. **Password-protected panel:** Provides secure and private panel with password protection.
+10. **Password-protected panel:** Provides secure and private panel with password protection.
-10. **Fully customizable:** Supports setting up clean IP-domains, Proxy IPs, DNS servers, choosing ports and protocols, Warp endpoints and more.
+11. **Fully customizable:** Supports setting up clean IP-domains, Proxy IPs, DNS servers, choosing ports and protocols, Warp endpoints and more.

 ## Limitations